Array Functions

 invoke (iterable $callbacks, …$args)array

-Invokes all callbacks and returns array of results.
+Invokes all callbacks in the iterable and returns an array of the results.

 $callbacks = [